gbti-network/flan-overwrite-default-messages/README.md

 ➡️ **[Become a Member & Join the SMP](https://gbti.network/members)**

 Our private server features custom claims with this mystical theme, a welcoming community, and much more.
-Limited slots available!

 ## Stay Connected